JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/converting_coal2generation_units.md

 !!! warning
-    When Nₑ is given as an extra input to `simulatecoalescent`, edge lengths in the network are assumed to be in # of generations.
+    When Nₑ is given as an extra input to `simulatecoalescent`, edge lengths in the network are assumed to be in number of generations.
     If Nₑ is *not* given as input, then edge lengths are assumed to be in coalescent units.